nidhijaju/C90-to-MIPS-Compiler/readme.md

 Acknowledgements
 ---------------------------
-The project was done in collaboration with Toby Hilier (tobhil98) and supervised by Dr. John Wickerson.
+The project was done in collaboration with Toby Hillier (tobhil98) and supervised by Dr. John Wickerson.